Why Are Doulaing The Doula Trainings Special?

 - Amy is dedicated to providing an individual experience at your training!
 She bothers to get to know YOU through the pretest, emails and phone calls.
 Each workshop is different because of the people who attend.

-This was especially notable since we had a cisgendered male in the training.I define “vagina camp” as an immersion into female gendered birth culture for people of all gender identities in my doula training workshops.
+This was especially notable since we had a cisgendered male in the training.I define “vagina camp” as an immersion into female gendered birth culture for people of all gender identities and bodies in my doula training workshops.
 And yes, at the end everyone gets a button at the closing ceremony – it does feel like camp!